STEM BRIDGE SCHOLARSHIP PROGRAM

 - Must have a grade point average of 3.0 on a 4.0 scale

-- Must be in a STEM major and demonstrate an interest in STEM and in supporting NASA’s mission.
+- Must be in a STEM major and demonstrate an interest in STEM and in supporting one of NASA’s mission directorates.
 STEM majors include science, technology, engineering, math, and related disciplines.
 The following majors are not the target of this scholarship: psychology (except for human factors), business, and applied health sciences.

 Students who are members of a federally recognized minority, including ethnicities such as African American, Native American, Hispanic, or Pacific Islanders, and female students are strongly encouraged to apply